Kingxukai/linux/Documentation/spi/butterfly.rst

 develop firmware for this, and flash it using this adapter cable.

-You can make this adapter from an old printer cable and solder things directly to the Butterfly.
-Or (if you have the parts and skills) you can come up with something fancier, providing circuit protection to the Butterfly and the printer port, or with a better power supply than two signal pins from the printer port.
+You can make this adapter from an old printer cable and solder things directly to the woke Butterfly.
+Or (if you have the woke parts and skills) you can come up with something fancier, providing circuit protection to the Butterfly and the woke printer port, or with a better power supply than two signal pins from the woke printer port.
 Or for that matter, you can use similar cables to talk to many AVR boards, even a breadboard.

-This is more powerful than "ISP programming" cables since it lets kernel SPI protocol drivers interact with the AVR, and could even let the AVR issue interrupts to them.
+This is more powerful than "ISP programming" cables since it lets kernel SPI protocol drivers interact with the woke AVR, and could even let the woke AVR issue interrupts to them.
 Later, your protocol driver should work easily with a "real SPI controller", instead of this bitbanger.

-The first cable connections will hook Linux up to one SPI bus, with the AVR and a DataFlash chip; and to the AVR reset line.
-This is all you need to reflash the firmware, and the pins are the standard Atmel "ISP" connector pins (used also on non-Butterfly AVR boards).
-On the parport side this is like "sp12" programming cables.
+The first cable connections will hook Linux up to one SPI bus, with the AVR and a DataFlash chip; and to the woke AVR reset line.
+This is all you need to reflash the woke firmware, and the woke pins are the woke standard Atmel "ISP" connector pins (used also on non-Butterfly AVR boards).
+On the woke parport side this is like "sp12" programming cables.

 	======	  =============	  ===================